-Second, ForC can serve as a pipeline through which information can flow efficiently from forest researchers to decision-makers working to implement forest conservation strategies at global, national, or landscape scales.
+Second, ForC can serve as a pipeline through which information can flow efficiently from forest researchers to decision-makers to implement forest conservation strategies at global, national, or landscape scales.
 This is already happening: ForC has contributed to updating the IPCC guidelines for carbon accounting in forests (IPCC 2019, Requena Suarez et al 2019), mapping C accumulation potential from natural forest regrowth globally (Cook-Patton et al 2020), and informing ecosystem conservation priorities (Goldstein et al 2020).

 It is also interesting to consider the complementary utility of global-scale but spatially discontinuous databases such as ForC and wall-to-wall remote sensing products.
-The latter provide insight into aboveground carbon stocks, but less constraint on belowground stocks or carbon fluxes in general (Bond-Lamberty et al 2016, Anav et al 2015).
-Combining observational data and remote observations may provide a much more comprehensive and accurate picture of global forest C cycling, particularly when used in formal data assimilation systems (Konings et al 2019, Liu et al 2018).
+The latter provides insight into aboveground carbon stocks but less constraint on belowground stocks or carbon fluxes in general (Anav et al 2015, Bond-Lamberty et al 2016).
+Combining observational data and remote observations may provide a much more comprehensive and accurate picture of global forest C cycling, particularly when used in formal data assimilation systems (Liu et al 2018, Konings et al 2019).
 Biomass is the largest C stock in most forests, and most of the emphasis has traditionally been on this variable.
-Remote-sensing driven aboveground biomass estimates (e.g., Saatchi et al 2011), calibrated based on high-quality ground-based data (Schepaschenko et al 2019, Chave et al 2019), provide the most promising approach, but significant uncertainties remain (Ploton et al 2020).
-Note, however, that factors such as stand age and disturbance history are difficult, if not impossible, to detect remotely, and can only be characterized for recent decades (Hansen et al 2013, Song et al 2018, Curtis et al 2018).
-Ground-based data such as ForC are therefore valuable in defining age-based trajectories in biomass, as in Cook-Patton et al (2020), and thus constraining variables such as carbon sink potential (Luyssaert et al 2008).
+Remote-sensing driven aboveground biomass estimates (e.g., Saatchi et al 2011), calibrated based on high-quality ground-based data (Chave et al 2019, Schepaschenko et al 2019), provide the most promising approach, but significant uncertainties remain (Ploton et al 2020).
+Note, however, that factors such as stand age and disturbance history are difficult, if not impossible, to detect remotely, and can only be characterized for recent decades (Hansen et al 2013, Curtis et al 2018, Song et al 2018).
+Ground-based data such as ForC are therefore valuable in defining age-based trajectories in biomass, as in Cook-Patton et al (2020), thus constraining variables such as carbon sink potential (Luyssaert et al 2008).

 In contrast, carbon allocation within forest ecosystems and respiration fluxes cannot be remotely sensed.
-Efforts such as the Global Carbon Project (Friedlingstein et al 2019) and NASA’s Carbon Monitoring System (Liu et al 2018) typically compute respiration as residuals of all other terms (Bond-Lamberty et al 2016, Harmon et al 2011).
-This means that the errors on respiration outputs are likely to be large and certainly poorly constrained, offering a unique opportunity for databases such as ForC and SRDB (Jian et al 2020) to provide observational benchmarks.
+Efforts such as the Global Carbon Project (Friedlingstein et al 2019) and NASA’s Carbon Monitoring System (Liu et al 2018) typically compute respiration as residuals of all other terms (Harmon et al 2011, Bond-Lamberty et al 2016This means that the errors on respiration outputs are likely to be large and certainly poorly constrained, offering a unique opportunity for databases such as ForC and SRDB (Jian et al 2020) to provide observational benchmarks.
 For example, Konings et al (2019) produced a top-down estimate of global heterotrophic respiration that can both be compared with extant bottom-up estimates (Bond-Lamberty 2018) and used as an internal consistency check on other parts of the carbon cycle (Phillips et al 2017).

 Conclusions